-PROCASUR the International Fund for Agricultural Development (IFAD) and the International Land Coalition (ILC) are pleased to announce a Learning Initiative (LI) on Securing Land and Tenure Rights, as part of the cross regional component of the "Strengthening capacities and tools for scaling-up and disseminating innovations" IFAD-PROCASUR Program.
+PROCASUR the International Fund for Agricultural Development (IFAD) and the International Land Coalition (ILC) are pleased to announce the Learning Initiative (LI) “Innovative practices and tools to reduce land use conflicts between farmers and livestock keepers: experiences and learning from Kenya and Tanzania”.

 Conflict over land is highly complex and seldom attributable to one or two factors only.
 Multiple sources of tension or vulnerability may interact, including poverty, religious or ethnic tension, traditions of cattle raiding, increasing availability of firearms, unclear tenure, corruption and patronage, land and population pressure, industrialization and agricultural expansion, underemployment of youth and many more.
 Conflict “multipliers” include phenomena such as land grabs, foreign land investments and climate change, many of which are exacerbated by insecurity of tenure.
 Moreover, environmental degradation, reduced availability of resources, prolonged period of drought, war and occupation, land grabbing, external and internal migrations are all causes that limit availability of land and pastures forcing pastoral communities into farming areas and consequently leading to conflict with settled agrarian groups.
 The combination of these elements, diminishing livelihoods, governance failures, and continued conflicts, help to stoke violence.

 Amongst the rural contexts that are experiencing the same escalation of conflicts in Africa, some local experiences in Kenya and Tanzania are currently developing innovative approaches and practical tools to secure land rights and reduce conflicts between pastoralists and farmers.
-Those approaches and tools, jointly with an improved policy dialogue at national and local level, have achieved interesting results in term of conflicts resolutions amongst pastoralists and farmers bringing towards an increased land tenure security and better management of natural resources.
+Those approaches and tools, combined with an improved policy dialogue at national and local level, have achieved interesting results in term of conflicts resolutions amongst pastoralists and farmers, bringing towards an increased land tenure security and better management of natural resources.

 In the past, PROCASUR, IFAD and the ILC have collaborated in the organization and promotion of several learning initiatives focusing on Land Tenure Security.
 As per the specific thematic of pastoralism, two Learning Routes have been implemented in collaboration with several other partners in Kenya and Tanzania in 2012 focusing on how to make rangelands secure.